-For comprehensive evaluation of the chosen cryptographic primitives, we made a mixed selection of automotive grade platforms (on 8, 16 and 32-bit cores).
+For a comprehensive evaluation of the chosen cryptographic primitives, we made a mixed selection of automotive grade platforms (with 8, 16 and 32-bit cores).
 While not exhaustive, this selection of automotive grade microcontrollers was made with the intent of covering a wide range of ECUs from all in-vehicle domains and market areas (i.e. devices ranging from the low-end to the high-end sector).
 Since the architecture of the core is the prime factor that influences the performance of code across platforms we mainly selected one representative of each microcontroller family included in our study.
-The sole exceptions are the TriCore and RH850 platforms for which we selected two representatives to illustrate performance similarity.
-The manufacturer was also taken into consideration as we picked only microcontrollers from the top suppliers of the automotive industry [10] which are presented in Table 1.
+The sole exceptions are the TriCore and RH850 platforms for which we selected two representatives to illustrate performance similarity between microcontrollers driven by the same core type.
+The manufacturer was also taken into consideration as we picked only microcontrollers from the top suppliers of the automotive industry [12] which are presented in Table I.

-Our target devices and the microcontroller families of which they are part of are presented in what follows while Table 2 summarises this presentation.
+Our target devices and the microcontroller families of which they are part of are presented in what follows while Table II summarises this presentation.

-- (i) Freescale S08 (8bit).
+(i) Freescale S08 (8bit).
 The S08 family from Freescale1 is an 8-bit platform with several members designed for various automotive applications such as HVAC (Heating Ventilation and Air Conditioning), lighting, doors, window lift, seat control, instrument cluster and airbags.
 S08 family members can offer between 2 and 128KB of Flash, up to 8KB of RAM and maximum operating frequencies of 8, 20 and 40MHz.
 We selected the S08AC128 as the representative of the S08 family for our tests.
-It comes with the top options of the family: 128KB Flash, 8KB RAM and 40MHz operating frequency. - (ii) Infineon SP37 (8bit, 8051 based).
-On the 8-bit architecture side we also looked at devices designed for very specific applications.
-Such is the case of the Infineon SP37 tire pressure monitoring sensor (TPMS) which is built around an 8051 compatible 8-bit microcontroller.
-The SP37 is a very constrained platform, having 6 KB Flash memory and only 256 bytes of RAM of which the upper 63 bytes are used by the TPMS specific ROM functions library.
-The flash memory also has further restrictions as it allows only 2 KB for the user program.
+It comes with the top options of the family: 128KB Flash, 8KB RAM and 40MHz operating frequency.

-1. Freescale has been recently merged under the NXP name, we will refer to Freescale as the manufacturer for the devices known under this brand
+1Freescale has been recently merged under the NXP name, we will refer to Freescale as the manufacturer for the devices known under this brand